aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

       "dc=opensso,dc=java,dc=net".
 If the Org/Realm for the deployment scenario is different from the default root suffix, the Universal Id(uuid) for the role/principal mappings should be changed accordingly.
-The Universal Id can be obtained from the OpenSSO/FAM server console the group/role pages.
+The Universal Id can be obtained from the OpenSSO server console the group/role pages.
    4. Deploy the application.
 After you have re-created the sample application from scratch, you may proceed directly to Deploying the Sample Application or optionally perform step 5.